danialchoo79/rainmaker_accelerometer/README.md

 - This project uses an accelerometer to sense gravitational force of up to +/-2g and sends that information wirelessly, to be visualized in ESP Rainmaker App.
 - The sensor value is sent every x number of seconds.
 Settings can be changed in app_priv.h.
 - It will consistently send data in x,y,z g force readings over +/-2g sensitivity range.
-- You can check the g foirce reading changes in the ESP Rainmaker phone app.
+- You can check the g force reading changes in the ESP Rainmaker phone app.

-## Hardware?
+## Hardware

 This project, for (2) Tilt Sensor, comes with its portable power source, 9V Battery, Bulk Converter and a Junction Box Casing.

-This is the overall concept of the project.
 These components can be changed to suit the design needs.

 ### Reset to Factory